ababphysics/TSH/README.md

 - classical trajectories in the Composite phase
 - the geodesic equation of general relativity in the Core phase

-The transitions among these regimes occur continuously through changes in the internal structural variables.
+In the limit $\Phi_{\text{struct}} \to 0$, TSH reproduces the exact geodesic equation without approximation.

 ## 6. Limiting Regimes

 ### Quantum limit (Stable)
-The gradient term $-\nabla \ln p$ dominates, reproducing a Bohm‑type quantum force.
+The gradient term $-\nabla \ln p$ dominates, reproducing a Bohm‑type quantum force and the statistical structure of quantum mechanics.

 ### Classical limit (Composite)
 Both the gradient and structural force are small, yielding deterministic trajectories.